cmarvann/Conflict-resolution/README.md

 # Conflict-resolution
-## Subheading
+## Subheading created locally
-Ad all files from local to Git repo
+All of this content added to ReadMe file has been added from my local git repository